The Salvation Army offers new ways to donate to Red Kettle Campaign

 A whole lot has changed in more than a century.
 Not only have the gifts changed, so have the methods of giving.
 The iconic red kettle is still around, but many people are now going cashless.

-“‘We have a QR code one the actual stand themselves. and we also have an online kettle called www.shreveportkettle.org,” explained Julie Searing, Development Director, Salvation Army.
+“‘We have a QR code on the actual stand themselves. and we also have an online kettle called www.shreveportkettle.org,” explained Julie Searing, Development Director, Salvation Army.

 “So just trying to give people as many options as possible; your Paypal, your Venmo, your Google Pay, all those things,” said Ellis.
 “We’re trying to keep up with the times at The Salvation Army.”